 Buying a new home or property can be one of the most exciting events of your life.
 In an ideal world, it would be as easy as simply finding the money, paying the owner and receiving the title of the property.
-Unfortunately, however, there are all sorts of pitfalls and possible traps that can appear during the property settlement process, and as your home is most likely the biggest investment of your life, it is wise to get reliable legal advice from the start to protect your interests.
+Unfortunately, however, there are all sorts of pitfalls and possible traps that can appear during the property settlement process on settlement day, and as your home is most likely the biggest investment of your life, it is wise to get reliable legal advice from the start to protect your interests.
 Having a Conveyancer represent your interests ensures someone has your back and will walk alongside you and guide you should you encounter any problems during settlement.

 Somewhere in between the champagne and the celebratory social media posts, you try to wrap your head around everything you need to organise.
 Final Inspection.
 Insurance, removalists.
 The list seems endless.

 Before you’ve had a chance to catch your breath, it’s settlement day.
 But what does that even mean?

 Settlement Day is the day that the ownership of the property is transferred from the Vendor to the purchaser.
 There is a lot of preparation before the day comes and you may feel overwhelmed if you aren’t armed with the facts.
 The actual settlement date is set in the Contract for Sale.

 A settlement is a legal process that is facilitated by the legal and financial representatives.

 As of the 1stof July 2019 Electronic Conveyancing is mandatory.
 Settlement takes place electronically via an electronic platform called PEXA.
 All parties are invited to the one electronic workspace, this includes both parties’ legal representation and incoming and outgoing banks.
 The property title is checked, funds are uploaded to the workspace along with any mortgages that will be discharged at the time of settlement ensuring you get a clear title to the property.

 With electronic settlements, the transfer of title will be immediate and the local authorities, Council and Water, will get notified of the change of ownership.